GernotBoege/FIWARE-interactive/M05/SecurityTestCommands.md

 ## Download the template for an IDM config file from the container
 docker cp idm:/opt/fiware-idm/config.js.template ./IDM-config.js

-## Edit the file as shown with a local Texteditor, here it is nano
+## Edit the file with a local Texteditor as needed, here it is nano
+nano IDM-config.js

 ## Now, we don't have to do any changes

 ## Save the file after having made andy changes
-nano IDM-config.js

 ## Upload the changed file back into the container
 docker cp ./IDM-config.js idm:/opt/fiware-idm/config.js